 Nasal Nitric Oxide

+Summary of recommendations

+In patients suspected of having PCD, should nasal nitric oxide be used as a diagnostic tool?

+Based on MODERATE confidence in the evidence, we recommend that:

+Nasal nitric oxide measurement should be used as part of the diagnostic work-up of schoolchildren over 6 years and adults suspected of having PCD, preferably using a chemiluminescence analyser with a velum closure technique (strong recommendation).

+In children under 6 years suspected of having PCD, we suggest nasal nitric oxide measurement using tidal breathing as part of the diagnostic work-up (weak recommendation).

+Remark - we suggest that patients presenting with a strong clinical history should undergo further testing, even if nNO is normal (weak recommendation)

 Explanation of the diagnostic test

 Nasal nitric oxide (nNO) is extremely low in PCD when compared to healthy and disease controls, for unknown reasons [19].
 The accuracy of nNO as a diagnostic test in PCD varies by type of analyser, sampling method and age of patient [20].